TeachBooks/Download-Link-Replacer/README.md

 The directive can appear multiple times in a single file.

 A potential application of this functionality is when creating a page in which students have to do some coding.
 Downloading the page allows the student to save their work and work with their local environment.
-However, the original source file might include code (jupyterbook formatting, widgets, answers) which is not necessary for students.
+However, the original source file might include code (TeachBook formatting, widgets, answers) which is not necessary for students.
 You can make a copy of the notebook file without these elements and replace the {fa}`file`{guilabel}`.ipynb` link to this custom notebook file.
 Furthermore, you can add any additional data as an additional {fa}`file`{guilabel}`.zip` file.

 ### 2.1.
 Installation
 To install the Download-Link-Replacer follow these steps: